Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Semester 2.md

 14:00 - AI Lab

 ###### To-do List:
+- Find out what the fuck happened in LAC lecture 2
+	- Compile revised notes which are easy enough to understand by other people
 - Group Project Assignment(s)
 - AI Methods Lecture 1 Exercises
 - LAC Lecture 1 Exercises